Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Improving Click-Through Rate

 Posts with visually distinctive flair stand out in feeds, increasing the likelihood that someone stops scrolling and clicks.
-Higher click-through rates lead to more engagement, which is what the algorithm actually measures.
+Higher click-through rates lead to more engagement, which is what the algorithm actually measures and rewards.

 For more on how Reddit's algorithm works and what it prioritizes, read our Reddit algorithm explained guide.